ioccc-src/winner/1995/README.md

 The moderator of
-[comp.unix.wizards](https://groups.google.com/g/comp.unix.wizards) did not feel that the IOCCC was "wizardly" enough to be posted to comp.unix.wizards so we will no longer post the winners to this newsgroup - we'll let you the reader decide for yourself the wizardry of these entries.
+[comp.unix.wizards](https://groups.google.com/g/comp.unix.wizards) did not feel that the IOCCC was "wizardly" enough to be posted to comp.unix.wizards so we will no longer post the winning entries to this newsgroup - we'll let you the reader decide for yourself the wizardry of these entries.

-This year there were several people who won more than once and several [previous winners](/authors.html) as well.
-The judging was done without knowledge of the names of the submitters - multiple winners were a coincidence.
-Since we tend to discount entries that are similar to previous winners, these people had to come with original ideas to stay in the winners circle.
+This year there were several people who won more than once and several [previous winning entries](../authors.html) as well.
+The judging was done without knowledge of the names of the submitters - multiple winning entries were a coincidence.
+Since we tend to discount entries that are similar to previous entries, these people had to come with original ideas to stay in the winning entry circle.

 We wish to thank [CAIP at Rutgers University](https://catalogs.rutgers.edu/generated/nb-grad_0305/pg20199.html)